BU-Spark/ds-boston-permitting/fa23-team-d/README.md

 A synthesis of our findings, emphasizing the need for policy considerations to address the observed disparities and enhance urban planning.

 ## Team Members
-David Kim, Lukas Werk, Richard Hao, Efim Sokolov, Jackson Fisk
+David Euijoon Kim, Lukas Werk, Richard Hao, Efim Sokolov, Jackson Fisk

 ## Files
 - Inside Final Organized Files: